meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

         contract VendingMachine {
             address private owner;

-            //Executed when contract is uploaded on the chain, so it's a function FirstContract(){
+            //Executed when contract is uploaded on the chain, so it's a constructor function FirstContract(){
                 owner = msg.sender;
             }